aeternity/protocol/consensus/bitcoin-ng.md

 If a miner is reported as fraudulent in this manner, its beneficiary will not get any mining reward for that key block (i.e., no coinbase and no fees for either generation).
-The reporter of the fraud will get a reward controlled by governance (initially set to 5% of the coinbase reward).
+The reporter of the fraud will get a reward controlled by governance.

 The serialization format of the Proof-of-Fraud object can be found [here](../../serializations.md#proof-of-fraud), and the inclusion of